 The problem is that they aren’t designed for the modern world of responsive design.
 When a logo shrinks to fit a small screen you have the same logo which has to compress and squeeze and sometimes become an unrecognisable dot that if you squint and turn your head to the side vaguely resembles the logo.

 ‘Responsive’ is the buzzword that’s still hanging around.
 We have responsive sites; we are getting into responsive icons for sites using scalable vector graphics (SVGs); and the next step is a responsive logo.
 The job of a logo is to represent your brand, and you need that to be visible on all devices.
 With the company having no control over the devices their customers will use, they have no choice but to bend, stretch and adapt their logos if they want them to remain integral to their online branding

 Researching this article I looked at dozens of companies’ sites to gauge how many used responsive logos or would benefit from them.
 I stuck mainly to high street retailers and other household names, and the first thing that struck me was how few of them had yet to embrace the concept of responsiveness per se, let alone responsive logos.
 Often the logo would simply disappear off screen or be obscured by a menu, and since many retailers’ sites are identikit images of each other, it would leave the average mobile shopper virtually unaware of the site they were visiting.

 Still, there were some interesting examples that I’ll point out here.
-The larger images are actual pixel screen grabs, although how they display will vary from device to device.

 First, an example of a company that isn’t afraid of ditching its strapline to make the logo remain in proportion at lower resolutions.
 Everything is kept neat and balanced and there are no awkward overlaps ruining the shape.